- Identify a public good using nonexcludable and non-rival as criteria

 The Problem with the Prisoner’s Dilemma

 Suppose two people, Rachel and Samuel, are considering purchasing a public good.
-The difficulty with the prisoner’s dilemma arises as each person thinks through his or her strategic choices.
+The difficulty with the prisoner’s dilemma arises as each person thinks through their strategic choices.

 Step 1.
 Rachel reasons in this way: If Samuel does not contribute, then I would be a fool to contribute.
 However, if Samuel does contribute, then I can come out ahead by not contributing.